cyuan1791/minicart/README.md

 ### The minicart isn't appearing the same as on this page.
 Why?
 This can occur if your page is being rendered in [quirks mode](http://en.wikipedia.org/wiki/Quirks_mode).
 You can check for this issue, validate and correct your HTML using the [W3C Markup Validator](http://validator.w3.org/).

-### I installed the minicart, but my website still redirects to PayPal.
-Why?
-The minicart doesn't work with PayPal's hosted buttons.
-To fix your buttons go to paypal.com and:

-1. Create a button on PayPal's website and uncheck the *Save button at PayPal* checkbox under *Step 2: Track inventory, profit & loss*.
-2. Once you've created the button click *Remove code protection* before copying your button code.

-If this isn't the case then you may have a JavaScript error on the page.
-Open the browser debugger console and see if there are any errors.

-### The minicart isn't emptying after a transaction is completed.
-Why?
-Your buttons need to contain a *return* parameter with a URL for PayPal to redirect back to on completion.
-On this page make sure to call `paypal.minicart.reset();`.

 ### Does the minicart work with frames?
 Frames are not officially supported.
 You may be able to get some mileage with the *target* configuration setting.